-Dr. Ba is an accomplished trainer in evaluation having taught evaluation courses for staff of organizations such as USAID, the Department of State, DAI, Olam Cocoa, and the Regional Centre for Mapping of Resources for Development (RCMRD).
+Dr. Ba is an accomplished trainer in evaluation having taught evaluation courses for staff of organizations such as USAID, the Department of State, DAI, Vital Voices, and the Regional Centre for Mapping of Resources for Development (RCMRD).
 She has been teaching the Culture and Evaluation course at the Evaluators’ Institute since 2012.

 Dr. Ba holds a Doctorate in Human Resource Development/Organizational Development from the George Washington University, and a Master of Science in Agriculture from the University of Maryland.
 She is fluent in French.